- Services & Solutions

 Miya T Warner

-Senior Researcher, Center for Education Policy
+Senior Researcher, SRI Education

 Warner is the co-principal investigator of the evaluation of the California Linked Learning District Initiative, a multiyear study of a major systemic effort in nine districts to transform high schools through industry-themed programs of study that integrate rigorous academic instruction with a demanding technical curriculum and work-based learning.
 She is also the lead quantitative analyst on a related study, the Evaluation of the Linked Learning Health Career Pathways Project in Oakland Unified School District.